-Tuscany consists of houses by Shane, Ravenview, Nustar, MacCary, Heartland, DaVinci, Cedarglen, Cardel, Beattie and Baywest, with a medium to high end price range which you will see in the listings on this page
+Tuscany consists of houses by Shane, Ravenview, Nustar, MacCary, Heartland, DaVinci, Cedarglen, Cardel, Beattie and Baywest, with a medium to high-end price range which you will see in the listings on this page

 Avenue Magazine recently ranked Tuscany as the 11th best community in Calgary!
 It's not hard to imagine why.
 This upscale NW community possesses lovely mountain views, a top class community centre and a 170 acre natural ravine system.
 Not only that, but this family orientated neighbourhood was planned to adequately accommodate both old and young residents.

-This neighborhood consists of a variety of homes, from senior homes to condo complexes to single-family homes thus; you could say this community has it all.
+This neighbourhood consists of a variety of homes, from senior homes to condo complexes to single-family homes thus; you could say this community has it all.
 It has been a very popular MLS®community amongst home buyers for several years now.
 The price range for condos in this community falls between $150,000 and $900,000 while home could go for prices between $280,000 and $1,629,000 (As of October, 2015).

-A natural ravine framework of up to 170 acres which includes Twelve Mile Coulee winds its way across the boundary of Tuscany, offering sharp slopes for mountain biking, paths for trekking and milder trails for daytime walk.
+A natural ravine framework of up to 170 acres which includes Twelve Mile Coulee winds its way across the boundary of Tuscany, offering sharp slopes for mountain biking, paths for trekking and milder trails for a daytime walk.

 This community is very attractive with its features consisting of luxurious executive homes, single family homes, condos as well as starter homes.
-Amazing panoramic views, more recent builds and new floor plans are just some of the amazing features of homes in the neighborhood of Tuscany.
+Amazing panoramic views, more recent builds and new floor plans are just some of the amazing features of homes in the neighbourhood of Tuscany.

 There are also quite a number of amenities residents in Tuscany can enjoy.
 They include a central shopping plaza, ball fields and parks.
-Also available are a neighborhood pub, gas station, pharmacy, grocery store and other local service shops.
+Also available are a neighbourhood pub, gas station, pharmacy, grocery store and other local service shops.
 This plaza can be used as a one-stop shopping centre for all your daily needs.

 The Tuscany Residents Association has various recreational facilities such as children’s playground, two tennis courts and a hockey stadium.
 Also available are several social functions, a local newsletter, book swaps and a community garden.
-Because of these, purchasing homes for sale in Tuscany is great idea.
-Due to being a profoundly lively and vivacious neighborhood, full of opportunities for self-improvement and happiness.
+Because of these, purchasing homes for sale in Tuscany is a great idea.
+Due to being a profoundly lively and vivacious neighbourhood, full of opportunities for self-improvement and happiness.